 If your paperwork is received after the deadline, we will process your application for the next semester.
 If you plan to attend school for the fall semester and your documentation arrives after June 20, we will process your application for the following fall semester.

-Note: At this time, we are not able to service international students in our online program.
+Note: At this time, we are not able to admit international students to our online program.

 REQUIREMENTS FOR NEW INTERNATIONAL STUDENT APPLICANTS